alexandersjosten/Moviegoer/README.md

 # Moviegoer
-API for making queries for OMDb easier
+API for making movie queries easier.
+It uses themoviedb.org as the target for the queries.
+An API key must be obtained by the user of the API.